 - We want to gain a more thorough understanding of product costing and margins.

-- We want to grow and innovate but don't are sure where to start.
+- We want to grow and innovate but aren't sure where to start.

 - We're considering automation, advanced technology, ERP, and other solutions but don’t know where to start.

 We are here to serve as your trusted business advisor.
 Impact Washington’s mission is to empower Washington manufacturers to excel in every facet of manufacturing.